-If you want to get social signals to scale your link building and achieve great results, you need to create them continuously by sharing your content.
+If you want to get social signals to scale link acquisition and achieve great results, you need to create them continuously by sharing your content.
 Manual syndication can be time consuming.
 Imagine how long it would take for you to share your latest post on the top 20 social media networks.
 Trust me, it would take a while.

 That’s why you have to set up automatic updates on social media networks.
 Think of these as a social press release.

 Buffer is my favorite social automation tool.
 You can use this social media management tool to share your posts on Twitter, Facebook and several other social networks.

 One of its best features it the ability to queue your campaign in its reservoir and syndicate your content later.
 So, even if you’re catching a plane, your next piece of content will get to your audience.

 Other link building tools: Here are some more external link building tools that you can use to analyze keywords, referring domain names, anchor text and so on: